 Darkness Increases the Dangers for Soldiers and Police

-Risk not only looms from enemies and criminals but from each other.
+Risk not only looms from enemies and criminals but also from each other.

 We use 3 film technologies:

-Each of these films function in a unique way to protect the user and prevent injuries and possible deaths.
+Each of these films functions in a unique way to protect the user and prevent injuries and possible deaths.

 IR Reflective film has been reliable for IFF protection since WWII